Graphs (2)

 If only the shortest path to a single destination is needed, stop the algorithm at that vertex.
 The worst-case complexity will be the same.

-Many algorithms extend adjacency matrix to record the shortest paths found so far, plus a predecessor matrix Π, where πij is the predecessor of j on some shortest path from i to j, i.e., the last stop.
+Many algorithms extend the weight matrix W to L that records the shortest paths found so far, plus a predecessor matrix Π, where πij is the predecessor of j on some shortest path from i to j, i.e., the last stop.
 Given it, the following algorithm prints the shortest path.

 Each call to the above algorithm will extend the length of path under consideration by one edge.
 Therefore, if we start with L = W, and repeatedly call the algorithm n − 1 times, we will get a matrix for the shortest paths.
 This algorithm takes Θ(n4) time: